immunant/c2rust/examples/robotfindskitten/refactor.md

    both redundant and a source of unsafe code.
 We remove such conversion cycles to avoid unnecessary raw pointer manipulation.

- * Removing `unsafe` qualifiers: At this point, we have removed all the unsafe code we can.
-We remove unused `unsafe` qualifiers from blocks and functions, leaving a correct Rust translation of `robotfindskitten` with only a single line of unsafe code.
+ * Final cleanup: At this point, we have removed all the unsafe code we can.
+   Only a few cleanup steps remain, such as removing unused `unsafe` qualifiers and deleting unused `extern "C"` definitions.
+In the end, we are left with a correct Rust translation of `robotfindskitten` that contains only a single line of unsafe code.

 # `ncurses` macro cleanup